Visa Traveler

 21. Dominican Republic

-• Permitted visas: All valid used/unused multiple-entry US visas
+• Permitted US visas: All valid used/unused multiple-entry US visas, except transit (C1, C1/D)

 • Entry granted: 30 days

-• If arriving by land or sea, must purchase a Tourist Card on arrival for $20 USD.
-If arriving by air, the tourist card is included in the airfare.
+• Entry rule: If arriving by land or sea, you must pay a departure tax of 20 USD before departing.
+If arriving by air, the departure tax is included in the airfare.

 —